2024 dengue outbreak in Latin America and the Caribbean

-In the currently ongoing 2024 dengue outbreak in Latin America and the Caribbean, the number of reported infections surpassed historical records in several nations with a combined total of over 13 million suspected cases on 9 January 2024 and 8,186+ deaths.
+During the 2024 dengue outbreak in Latin America and the Caribbean, the number of reported infections surpassed historical records in several nations, with 13,063,434 suspected cases reported across the Americas over the course of 2024.
+Case numbers fell sharply afterwards, to 4,459,521 suspected cases and 2,207 deaths in 2025 — a 66% decrease in cases and a 74% decrease in deaths compared with 2024.
 7,983+ severe cases from epidemiological week (EW) 19 were reported on 31 May 2024, while the 8,140,210 suspected cases at EW 19 reflect a 226% increase compared to 2023's outbreak up to EW 19, and a 416% increase compared to the annual average number of cases of the last 5 years.

 The impacted countries include Brazil, Argentina, Paraguay, Uruguay, Peru, Ecuador, and Colombia in South America; Honduras, Nicaragua, Belize, Panama, El Salvador, Costa Rica, and Guatemala in Central America; and Mexico in North America.

 Causes

 A comprehensive multinational study published in Nature Communications found that climate change and increased human mobility were significant factors contributing to the rapid acceleration in the spread of dengue.
 Annual increases in temperatures, humidity levels, and rainfall amounts each provide more favorable conditions for the Aedes aegypti mosquito to breed and spread, and making it so previously unaffected regions gradually develop a climate more favorable for dengue spreading.

 The study also stated that rapid urbanization and population growth in cities led to poor urban planning, waste management, sanitation, and access to clean water further help incubate mosquito spread.

 Other studies indicate that the increased temperatures related to the El Niño weather pattern also contributed to the exceptionally high number of dengue fever cases and area covered.